pranav-abhyankar/timetable-maker/README.md

 ## 📸 Demo Screenshot

-_Include a screenshot of the generated timetable here (optional)_ 🖼️
+_Include a screenshot of the generated timetable here_ 🖼️

 ---